-I don’t mean the kind of distance-relationship that’s dictated by military service or something similar.
-I mean when you have to choose to love someone from from a distance because they’re toxic to be around.
+I don’t mean the distance-relationship that’s dictated by military service or something similar.
+I mean when you have to love someone from a distance because they’re toxic to be around.
 It’s still very possible.

 Helen Keller once said, “The best and most beautiful things in the world cannot be seen or even touched.
 They must be felt with the heart.”
 Any time that you really love someone and can’t be with them, it’s hard.
 In order to make the best of this situation, there are some important things to keep in mind.

 - Make sure that your distance isn’t a matter of trying to prove something or “teach them a lesson”.
 Don’t be passive-aggressive.

 - Expressions of your love may have to be different than if you were living together.

 - Remember: caring for a person and taking care of them are two different things.